harshita2201301024/obsidian/vuepress-dev/docs/about.md

 ### Why Choose Our Online Frontend Courses?

 - **Interactive Lessons**: Learn through hands-on projects.
-- **Flexible Learning**: Study at your own pace with online materials and assignments.
+- **Flexible Learning**: Study at your own pace with online materials and assignme nts.
 - **Experienced Instructors**: Our courses are designed and taught by industry professionals.
 - **Certification**: Get a certificate upon successful course completion.